Edward Turner (motorcycle designer): Triumph 3TA unit construction twin

-The first unit construction twin-cylinder motorcycle made by Triumph, the 350 cc (21 ci) 'Twenty One' 3TA, designed by Turner and Wickes, was introduced for the 21st Anniversary of Triumph Engineering Co.
+The first unit construction twin-cylinder motorcycle made by Triumph, the 350 cc (21 cu in) 'Twenty One' 3TA, designed by Turner and Wickes, was introduced for the 21st Anniversary of Triumph Engineering Co.
 Ltd in 1957.
 Unfortunately it also had the first "bathtub" rear enclosure, which proved to be a major styling mistake, with dealers reputedly having to remove enclosures to sell bikes.

 Turner's new unit Triumph Speed Twin, the 5TA, introduced in 1959 was a 500 cc version of this engine and was similarly styled.
 The 6T Thunderbird and T110 models also acquired the bathtub rear fairing.
 Although quickly mimicked by competitors, eventually Turner relented on this unpopular feature, the 'bathtub' becoming more and more abbreviated until disappearing altogether on the final 1966 versions.
 Sportier versions of both the 5TA (the Tiger 100) and 3TA (the Tiger 90) were produced from 1960 to 1974 and 1963–1969, respectively.